FreeCAD/FreeCAD_Conda/README.md

 # CONDA-PACKAGES for FreeCAD
 Conda gives the oppurtunity to distribute FreeCAD in a consistent way for multiple plattforms.
-This is the biggest advantage of conda: A package-manaer wich works in the same way for different platforms.
+This is the biggest advantage of conda: A package-manager wich works in the same way for different platforms.

 For more information about conda, you can follow this link: https://conda.io/docs/intro.html